-Intended Learning Outcomes Ke K K K Key skills for employability KS1 Written, oral and media communication skills KS2 Leadership, team working and networking skills KS3 Opportunity, creativity and problem solving skills KS4 Information technology skills and digital literacy KS5 Information management skills KS6 Research skills K KS7 Intercultural and sustainability skills KS8 Career management skills KS9 Learning to learn (managing personal and professional development, self-management) KS10 Numeracy At At the end of this module, students will be able to Key Skills 1 halyse a clearly identified aspect of practice in the light the empirical and theoretical learning in which they ve engaged.
-KS3 KS5 KS6 KS9 2 ate a range of research methods and select an KS1 KS3 арріс propriate approach for the chosen topic.
-KS5 KS6 KS9 ally investigate the chosen topic in an informed and KS1 KS3 аррго propriate manner.
-KS5 KS6 KS9 egrate empirical and theoretical knowledge in inducting the investigation.
-KS3 3 · · · · · · · · · · · · · · · · · · · KS4 KS5 KS6 KS9

-5 Plan and carry through a supervised programme of KS1 KS3

-research.
+Key skills to or employability

+KS1 Written, oral and media communication skills

+KS2 Leadership, team working and networking skills

+KS3 Opportunity, creativity and problem solving skills

+KS4 Information technology skills and digital literacy

+KS5 Information management skills

+KS6 Research skills

+KS7 Intercultural and sustainability skills

+KS8 Career management skills

+KS9 Learning to learn (managing personal and professional development, self-

+management)

+KS10 Numeracy

+At the end of this module, students will be able to Key Skills

+1 Analyse a clearly identified aspect of practice in the light of the empirical and theoretical learning in which they have engaged.
+KS1 KS3

+empirical and theoretical learning in which they have engaged.
 KS4 KS5

 KS6 KS9

-Transferable/key skills and other attributes

-- Exercise initiative and personal responsibility - Demonstrate the independent learning ability required for continuing professional development - Demonstrate competency in word processing and the presentation of data - Demonstrate competency in the use of libraries, databases and the internet as sources of information as a basis for life-long learning - Demonstrate excellent written communication skills
+2 Evaluate a range of research methods and select an appropriate KS1 KS3

+approach for the chosen topic.
+KS4 KS5

+KS6 KS9

+3 Critically investigate the chosen topic in an informed and KS1 KS3

+appropriate manner.
+KS4 KS5

+KS6 KS9

+4 Integrate empirical and theoretical knowledge in conducting the investigation.
+KS1 KS3

+KS4 KS5

+KS6 KS9

+5 Plan and carry through a supervised programme of research.
+KS1 KS3 KS4 KS5 KS6 KS9 Tra ansferable/key skills and other attributes Exercise initiative and personal responsibility Exercise initiative and personal responsibility Demonstrate the independent learning ability required for condevelopment ontinuing profe essional Demonstrate the independent learning ability required for co 0.
+Demonstrate the independent learning ability required for co development entation of data a